mstauffer98/FancyHouseTextAdventure/README.txt

 commands, more dialogue, etc. I believe I have caught all of the major bugs, but some still could remain.
 Be welcome to e-mail me if you find any errors.

-The game is called "Fancy House" and follows the style of various text adventure, also known as "interactive fiction," games such as "Colossal Cave Adventure," "Zork," and "Jigsaw."
+The game is called "Fancy House" and follows the style of various text adventure - also known as "interactive fiction" - games such as "Colossal Cave Adventure," "Zork," and "Jigsaw."
 The best way to describe these types of games would be to say if a video game is like an interactive movie, then a text adventure is like an interactive book.
 The games are second-person-based and the player inputs commands to perform different actions to interact with the scenes.
 Examples of commands would be like "look,"